vyos/vyos-documentation/docs/automation/vyos-api.rst

 All Endpoint only listen on HTTP POST requests and the API KEY must set as ``key`` in the formdata.

-Below see one example or curl and one for python.
+Below see one example for curl and one for python.
 In the following, the documentation is reduced to curl.

 .. code-block:: none